 15 Bad Links to Avoid At All Costs

 You’ve done your due diligence by learning what bad links are, how you can find them and how they can be stopped.
-Now you can take your knowledge to the next level by learning about 15 specific types of bad links you must always avoid.
+Now you can take your knowledge to the next level by learning about 15 specific types of links you must always avoid.

 1. Comment Spam